Table of contents

 • Old Inverlochy Castle

-Described as the greatest railway journey in the world, this 84 mile round trip starts near the highest mountain in Britain, Ben Nevis and pass the village of Corpach which lies at the entrance to the breathtaking Caledonian Canal.
+Described as the greatest railway journey in the world, this 84 mile round trip starts near the highest mountain in Britain, Ben Nevis and passes the village of Corpach which lies at the entrance to the breathtaking Caledonian Canal.

 The train then stops at the village of Glenfinnan which lies just after the Glenfinnan beautiful 21-arch viaduct that appears in the movie “Harry Potter and the Chamber of Secrets”.
 The viaduct overlooks the picturesque Loch Shiel.